 Introduction to the Miracle Man

-This page chronicles the recovery journey of Lewis Roberts after a severe brain injury when aged eighteen.
-The following bullet points provide an outline of the narrative structure presented here.
+This page chronicles the recovery journey of Lewis Roberts, after a severe brain injury when aged eighteen.

-Just hours before Lewis’s planned organ donation surgery, his sister Jade at his hospital bedside witnessed a change on his monitoring equipment.
-Jade immediately relayed the occurrence to clinical staff, who recognised it as evidencing Lewis exhibiting independent breathing activity.
-The family feel that the outcome was akin to a miracle, more they could have dreamt for after he’d been officially certified as dead and the coroner informed of such.
+Just hours before Lewis’s planned organ donation surgery, his sister Jade while sat at his hospital bedside, witnessed a change on the monitoring equipment.
+She immediately relayed the occurrence to clinical staff, who recognised it as evidencing Lewis exhibiting some independent breathing activity.
+This development was only a tiny seed of life, but it meant they could keep hope alive of a future for Lewis.

 Media Coverage of Lewis